bg-icon

 Thus, the attainment of the sustainable investment objective is considered a main, binding element of the investment strategy of the Fund.

 In addition to an assessment of the ecological impact and social adverse effects, the governance practices of a borrower is included as a component of the ESG assessment performed by the Manager as part of its investment decision-making process.
 This part of the assessment is, for example, conducted on factors such as (i) the presence and mechanisms of internal control systems, (ii) the composition and quality of the management team, (iii) the checks and balances in administrative processes, (iv) the adequacy and timing of financial statements and (v) the presence of financial resilience and risk management mechanisms.
 If a borrower has insufficient or inferior governance mechanisms in place, the Fund will propose improvements in its governance.
+If the borrower does not adhere to the required governance standard, the Fund will not proceed with the loan until sufficient improvements are made.

 As part of the impact process performed by the Manager in respect of the investment decision-making process, the ESG certificate obtained from the relevant borrower also provides insight to the good governance practices of the relevant party, which are taken into account in the aforementioned assessment by the Manager.
 The Manager will periodically assess whether the borrowers that have been granted a loan by the Fund, are (continuously) meeting such good governance standards.
 The re-confirmatory ESG certificate assists the Manager in this respect.